 Early Life

-Mukesh Dhirubhai Ambani was born on April 19, 1957, in Aden (present-day Yemen).
-His family moved to India in 1958.
-He is the son of Dhirubhai Ambani, the founder of Reliance Industries.
-Ambani attended Hill Grange High School and St. Xavier's College in Mumbai.
-He earned a Bachelor of Engineering degree in chemical engineering from the Institute of Chemical Technology, Mumbai.
-He also enrolled in an MBA program at Stanford University but withdrew to assist his father in building Reliance.
+Mukesh Dhirubhai Ambani was born in Aden (present-day Yemen) on April 19, 1957, into a Gujarati Hindu family.
+His father, Dhirubhai Ambani, founded Reliance Industries.
+In 1958, the family moved to India, where Mukesh spent his childhood in Mumbai.
+He attended Hill Grange High School and St. Xavier's College in Mumbai, and earned a Bachelor of Engineering degree in Chemical Engineering from the Institute of Chemical Technology, Mumbai.

 Rise to Success